What is Cannabis?

 Don't mix with other substances

-Using alcohol and cannabis at the same time is likely to result in greater impairment than when using either one alone.
-Use both with caution and remember that it's not a good idea to combine them.
+Using alcohol or other intoxicating substances and cannabis at the same time is likely to result in greater impairment than when using either one alone.
+Use both with caution and remember that it's not a good idea to combine substances.
 You should also be aware of the effect cannabis can have on prescription drugs.
 Ask your doctor if cannabis could interfere with your prescribed medication.

 Used too much?